Ray-Xavier-2021/guess-the-number/README.md

 - Skills / Programming languages used
 - Reason for project

 This project was built by me using JavaScript.
 It will be added to my portfolio showcase as one of my projects.
-Built for practice in JavaScript ...
+Built for practice in JavaScript.

 [Live Netlify Deployment](https://horatio-404-not-found-error-page.netlify.app/)

-![Screenshot placeholder] (twitter_clone_app.png)
+![Screenshot placeholder] ()

 ## Technologies Used